A class of goodness-of-fit tests for spatial extremes models based on max-stable processes: Introduction

 The tests proposed in this work exploit the idea initially proposed by \cite{Smi90} consisting of comparing nonparametric estimators of extremal coefficients with parametric estimators to assess the fit of a model.
-Interestingly enough, because extremal coefficients can be expressed in terms of the Pickands dependence function, the derived test can also be cast in the framework considered by \cite{GenKojNesYan11}.
-More specifically, the derived tests are based on the absolute differences between nonparametric and parametric rank-based estimators of extremal coefficients.
+Because extremal coefficients can be expressed in terms of the Pickands dependence function, the derived tests can also be cast in the framework considered by \cite{GenKojNesYan11}.
+More specifically, the tests are based on the absolute or squared differences between nonparametric and parametric rank-based estimators of extremal coefficients.
 The rank-based nature of the estimators implies that the tests are margin-free, which is a desirable feature.
-The nonparametric estimators are the two multivariate rank-based estimators of the Pickands dependence recently studied by \cite{GudSeg11}.
-The parametric estimators rely on the estimation of the parameters of the hypothesized model using the {\em composite pseudo-likelihood} which extends the concept of composite likelihood considered for instance in \citet{PadRibSis10} and \citet{DavGho12} to the current rank-based setting.
-If a closed form expression for the extremal coefficients under consideration does not exist for the hypothesized model, the parametric estimators are obtained by applying the nonparametric estimators to a large sample generated from the fitted model.
-Thus, depending on the situation, {\em a one- or a two-level parametric bootstrap} is used to compute an approximate $p$-value for the test.
-The asymptotic distribution of the test statistics under the null is obtained and technical conditions under which the previous testing procedures are valid in the sense of Theorems~1 and~2 of \cite{GenRem08} are also derived.
-Although the finite-sample performance of the tests is only investigated when the hypothesized model is the Smith or the Schlather model, the derived procedures could in principle be used to assess the fit of many other parametric max-stable processes.
+The nonparametric estimators are the two multivariate rank-based estimators of the Pickands dependence function recently studied by \cite{GudSeg12}.
+The parametric estimators rely on the estimation of the parameters of the hypothesized model using the {\em pairwise pseudo-likelihood} which extends the concept of pairwise (composite) likelihood considered for instance in \citet{PadRibSis10} and \citet{DavGho12} to the current rank-based setting.
+If closed form expressions for the parametric extremal coefficients exist, approximate $p$-values for the tests can be obtained using a classical (one-level) parametric bootstrap.
+If such expressions do not exist for the hypothesized model, the parametric estimators are obtained by applying the nonparametric estimators to a large sample generated from the fitted model and a {\em two-level} parametric bootstrap is used to compute approximate $p$-values.
+In both cases, the asymptotic distribution of the test statistics under the null is obtained and technical conditions under which the previous testing procedures are valid in the sense of Theorems~1 and~2 of \cite{GenRem08} are derived.
+Although the finite-sample performance of the tests is only investigated in the case of three frequently encountered models, the derived procedures can in principle be used to assess the fit of most other parametric max-stable processes.